What is a Values-based School?

-At Meopham Community Academy, we are now in our second year of our journey to becoming a ‘Values-Based School’.
+At Meopham Community Academy, we are now in our third year of our journey to becoming a ‘Values-Based School’.

 At Meopham Community Academy, every individual is valued for who they are and what they contribute to the school.
 Values are intended to support the personal, social and spiritual development of every pupil throughout the school.

 A values-based School seeks to promote an educational philosophy based on valuing self and others, through the consideration of an ethical values vocabulary as the basis of good educational practice.
 This process is called Values Education.

 What is a Value?